 Goats hate change and it can take them a bit to get acclimated to anything new.
 Be patient and leave them alone to explore things on their own time.

-For our herd, it took just a few hours for our big Buck, Toby, to decide that this bed was his and that is where he spent most of that first winter!
+For our herd, it took just a few hours for our big Buck, Toby, to decide that this bed was his and that is where he spent most of that first winter.
+Lucky for us, a DIY pallet goat bed is inexpensive and easy enough to make that we were able to do enough for everyone.

 Making something out of nothing is a tool most homesteaders have.
 Look around your home before heading out to the store and try to make your supplies fit the project.